IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

-## **Costa Rica Marriage Trends (2014–2021)**

-**Full Excel-Based Data Analysis Project**

----

-### **Summary**

-In this project, I worked with real-world data on marriages in Costa Rica from 2014 to 2021.
-I used Excel to explore, clean, analyze, and visualize the dataset.
-The goal was to discover patterns related to age, location, seasonality, and marriage type (civil or religious).
-I built pivot tables, cleaned and structured the data, and designed dashboards to communicate key insights.

----

-### **Why I Chose Excel for This Project**

-I found it important to start with a full Excel project because Excel is one of the most commonly used tools in real-world data roles.
-Building this project from start to finish helped me practice how to explore, clean, and analyze data, and most importantly, how to communicate insights clearly.
-It shows that I can take a raw dataset, make sense of it, and deliver useful information through organized dashboards and visuals.
-It also shows attention to detail and the ability to work independently on a data question—all valuable skills in any data-driven role.

----

-### **Source of the Dataset**

-**Instituto Nacional de Estadística y Censos (INEC), Costa Rica – Matrimonios 2014–2021**

----

-### **Project Steps**

-#### **Step 1: Data Exploration (Initial Review)**

-* Opened the dataset containing marriage records in Costa Rica from 2014 to 2021.
-* Reviewed all available columns (e.g., age, gender, province, type of union, occupation, nationality, etc.).
-* Identified the overall structure of the dataset and began exploring possible directions for analysis.

-#### **Step 2: Unique Value Identification**

-* Created a list of unique values per column to:

-  * Detect inconsistent values (e.g., spelling variations like “Setiembre” instead of “Septiembre”).
-  * Understand the full range of categories in each field (e.g., all provinces, types of marriage, occupations, etc.).

-#### **Step 3: Data Cleaning**

-* Standardized spelling of months and province names.
-* Verified that age columns contained only numeric values within a realistic range.
-* Handled potential outliers (e.g., extreme ages or unusual locations).
-* Checked for duplicates or missing values where necessary.

-#### **Step 4: Data Structuring for Analysis**

-* Created new sheets to organize and filter data.
-* Prepared cleaner data tables for use in pivot tables and visualizations.
-* Created separate tabs for average age, marriage counts, and monthly trends.

-#### **Step 5: Average Age Analysis by Gender**

-* Built pivot tables using:

-  * sexo_contrayente_1 and sexo_contrayente_2
-  * Edad_matrimonio_contrayente_1 and Edad_matrimonio_contrayente_2
-* Calculated average age at marriage for both men and women.

-#### **Step 6: Geographic Distribution Analysis**

-* Built pivot tables to analyze marriage counts by:

-  * Province of residence
-  * Province where the ceremony took place
-* Identified regions with the highest number of marriages.

-#### **Step 7: Seasonality Patterns**

-* Created bar charts to track marriage trends by month and year.
-* Identified seasonal patterns and highlighted December as a peak month.
-* Considered cultural and weather-related reasons behind seasonality.

-#### **Step 8: Final Insights and Visualization**

-* Summarized the results in visual dashboards.
-* Highlighted key metrics (KPIs), trends, and major discoveries.
-* Made the file presentation-ready with clean formatting and charts.

----

-### **Questions We Answered**

-* What is the average age at marriage by gender?
-* Which province has the highest number of marriages?
-* Are there any seasonal patterns in marriages?
-* Are there differences between civil and religious marriages across provinces?

----

-### **General Conclusions**

-* Women tend to marry at a younger age than men.
-* San José is the province with the highest number of marriages.
-* Religious marriages are more common in specific provinces, while civil marriages dominate in others.

----

-### **One Big Finding**

-There is a clear seasonal trend in marriage patterns. **December** stands out every year as the most popular month to get married in Costa Rica—likely due to **holidays, cultural traditions, or favorable weather conditions**.
+Costa Rica Marriage Trends (2014–2021)
+Excel-Based Data Analysis Project
+By Irina Orias Mendoza

+Project Overview
+This project explores marriage data from Costa Rica between 2014 and 2021.
+Using Microsoft Excel, I cleaned, analyzed, and visualized the dataset to uncover patterns related to age, location, marriage type (civil or religious), and seasonal trends.

+The main goal was to strengthen my data analysis skills and learn how to turn raw data into useful insights.
+I focused on creating organized pivot tables, clear charts, and summary dashboards that tell a story.

+Why Excel
+I chose Excel because it’s one of the most commonly used tools in real-world data work.
+It allowed me to build the project from start to finish without needing to code.
+This helped me practice how to clean and explore data, and most importantly, how to present findings in a clear and visual way.

+This project shows I can work independently, pay attention to detail, and communicate insights using real data.

+Data Source
+The dataset comes from the Instituto Nacional de Estadística y Censos (INEC) in Costa Rica.
+It includes national marriage records from 2014 through 2021.

+Steps I Followed

+1. Initial Exploration
+I opened the dataset and reviewed all available columns.
+These included gender, age, nationality, type of marriage, occupation, and province of both residence and ceremony.
+I started thinking about possible questions the data could help answer.

+2. Listing Unique Values
+I made a list of all the unique values in each column to:

+Spot inconsistent spelling (like “Setiembre” vs. “Septiembre”)

+Understand the variety of categories (e.g., all types of marriages, provinces, occupations)

+3. Cleaning the Data
+Before starting the analysis, I cleaned the dataset:

+Fixed spelling inconsistencies

+Verified that age columns contained only valid numbers

+Removed duplicates and outliers

+Checked for missing or incorrect values

+4. Structuring for Analysis
+I created new sheets in the Excel file to organize the data into smaller, cleaner tables.
+These were easier to use for pivot tables and visuals.
+I built separate sheets for average ages, marriage counts by year, and monthly patterns.

+5. Analyzing Average Age at Marriage
+I used pivot tables to calculate average marriage age for men and women, based on their recorded age at the time of marriage.
+The data showed that women usually marry at a younger age than men.

+6. Mapping Marriages by Province
+I looked at where people lived and where the ceremony took place.
+Using pivot tables and charts, I found that San José had the most marriages overall.
+I also compared civil vs. religious marriages by province.

+7. Exploring Seasonality
+I used bar charts to show how many marriages happened each month across the years.
+December was clearly the most popular month.
+I noted that this could be due to holiday traditions, end-of-year bonuses, or good weather.

+8. Creating Dashboards
+I built a summary dashboard to show all major findings.
+It includes:

+Key statistics

+Charts showing trends by month and year

+Insights into geography and marriage type

+Key Questions Answered

+What is the average age at marriage by gender?

+Which province has the most marriages?

+Are there seasonal patterns in marriage?

+Do civil and religious marriages differ by province?

+Main Insights

+Women generally marry younger than men

+San José has the highest number of marriages

+Marriage type varies by region—some provinces prefer civil, others religious

+December is the most popular month for weddings every year

+Final Thoughts
+This was my first complete data project using real-world data.
+It gave me hands-on experience with every step of the analysis process—from cleaning and organizing to finding patterns and presenting results.

+I learned a lot through this process and feel more confident working with Excel and data in general.
+I’m excited to keep learning and apply these skills to new tools and bigger datasets in the future.